lukewestby/elm-i18n/README.md

+> NOTICE: The API is getting overhauled in the coming 2.0.0 to provide type
+> checking for templates and help make it possible to minimize the translation
+> content that actually ends up in the build.
+Keep an eye out!

 # elm-i18n
 `I18n` helps you generate a lookup function to easily internationalize your applications.
 It provides a fluent API for building out sets of Strings for